Peoplelytics

 Table of Contents

-Whether you’re a seasoned HR professional or a business leader looking to enhance employee engagement, eNPS surveys are the place to start!
+Whether you’re a seasoned HR professional or a business leader looking to enhance employee engagement, eNPS surveys are the place to start to get an initial benchmark and then continue to measure and track as you continue to invest in your people-initiatives!

 • eNPS stats can guide strategic improvements in employee engagement and satisfaction

-• the importance of regular eNPS surveys for sustaining and enhancing employee morale and loyalty
+• regular eNPS surveys are important for regularly monitoring employee morale and loyalty

 employee taking survey on computer